jddamore/SOTUS/input/pagecontent/Structure-of-the-SOTUS.md

 The SOTUS is composed of the following sections described below.

-NEED TO EDIT IMAGE FOR C-CDA CCD Alignment

-{% include img.html img="IPS_composition.png" caption="Figure 2: The IPS composition" width="70%" %}
+{% include img.html img="SOTUS_composition.png" caption="Figure 2: The SOTUS composition" width="70%" %}

-### SHALL (Required) Sections Description
+### Required (SHALL) Sections Description

 #### Problem List

+Add a description for each section....

 #### Allergies and Intolerances